StraaS/StraaS-use-case/README.md

-# StraaS-use-case
+# Straas-use-case
-Check the wiki of this project to know the best practice and implementation guidance of using StraaS
+Check the wiki of this project to know the best practice and implementation guidance of using Straas